 - Weekly reports + Detailed documentation.

-Also, you can have a look at some of our outstanding migration to Magento 2 projects here.
+Apart from it, you can have a look at some of our outstanding migration to Magento 2 projects.

 # Step 4 – Discuss project requirements